 Students eligible for the ATS must have this service negotiated as part of their Access Plan.
 Disability Service staff will introduce new users to the facilities and arrange training where required.

 ATS facilities are available for use during library opening hours.
-The rooms can be booked online, at the library loans desk or by phone.
-If you are likely to need assistance to access the suite, inform the library when you make your booking.
+The rooms can be booked online, via the service points at any campus library or by contacting Ask the Library.
 Provide your name and student ID and specify the time for which the room is requested.
 Bookings can be made for up to 4 hours per day.
 Note that if you are more than 15 minutes late, the booking may be given to another student.
-The key to the room can be collected from the library loans desk.

 The suites are located in each metropolitan campus library:

 - Mawson Lakes C1-28

 Whyalla and Mount Gambier students who wish to enquire about adaptive technology should contact the Disability Service.

 All UniSA students are expected to have some basic PC skills and be familiar with basic word processing packages and operating systems such as Windows.